roginfarrer/superbmeteors/styleguide.md

 <figure class="imgbleed"><img src="http://cdn.roginfarrer.com/aboutrogin.jpeg" />
 <figcaption>At Vassar, it's a tradition for rising seniors to ring the bell atop Main building, which oversees the campus.</figure>

+I've been more into code than I have ever before, which has prompted me to use code blocks for the first time.
+Here's a sample:

+{% highlight CSS %}
+	.fadeIn1 {
+	-ms-animation: fade-in 1.2s;
+	-moz-animation: fade-in 1.2s;
+	-o-animation: fade-in 1.2s;
+	-webkit-animation: fade-in 1.2s;
+	animation: fade-in 1.2s;
+}
+{% endhighlight %}

 So this was my style guide.
 Hope you get a kick out of it.